-ve seen these on TV, on This Old House or HGTV or i

-n magazines like Popular Science and National Geographic.
+You may have seen these on TV, on This Old House or HGTV or in magazines like Popular Science and National Geographic.
 Using the infiltrometer

 during H.E.E.T, we depressurize the house.
 Once the predetermined pressure is attained, we record the amount of airflow required to reach that pressure.
 This is how we quantify the home’s leakage.
 The more airflow it takes to attain the predetermined pressure, the leakier the house.

 that measures airflow in cfm (cubic feet per minute) to measure for duct leakage.
 According to a Department of Energy report, duct repairs may be the most important energy improvement you can make.
 Typical duct systems lose 25-40% of the heating and cooling energy put out by the furnace, air conditioner or heat pump.
 Homes with ducts in protected areas, like basements, may lose somewhat less than this while other types of duct systems, like attic or kneewall systems, often lose more.

 Most duct systems are original to the home.
 Some older houses have duct systems that date back to coal burners and gravity furnaces.
 Even if they are newer, they were probably engineered and installed by the lowest bidder the builder could find.
 Duct leakage is a primary concern.
 Ducts experience much higher pressure than house leaks.
 One square inch of duct leakage to the outside has approximately the same impact as 30 square inches of leakage around windows and doors.

-Comprhensive Home Energy Audit
+Comprehensive Home Energy Audit

 includes a comprehensive building analysis evaluation including building leakage, building safety and performance testing using accurate modeling software.
-To determine the most cost effective repairs, Savings to Investment ratio and other cost effective measurement tools.
+To determine the most cost-effective repairs, Savings to Investment ratio and other cost effective measurement tools.

 we can test for worst-case depressurization, flue gas spillage, draft pressure, pre-dilution carbon monoxide, burner steady state efficiency, and combustible gas leaks.
-We will also do an attic ventialtion assessment to determine energy loss in the attic.
-Attic ventilation is one of the most important factors affecting the long term health of a house.
+We will also do an attic ventilation assessment to determine energy loss in the attic.
+Attic ventilation is one of the most important factors affecting the long-term health of a house.

 , which can lead to rotting wood, rusting metal, moldy surfaces, condensation on windows, peeling paint, and spalling (surface deterioration) masonry.
+Duct leakage,

 air duct leakage should be a concern to both the designer and the building owner because of its potential impact on initial construction costs, energy usage, and system performance.

 We will also check for any zone pressure and combustion analysis issues in the home.